Beauty

 Manual massage techniques and face taping

-Adding to the discussion, Gennari elaborates on the specifics of face taping, a method that uses kinesiology tape to improve lymphatic flow and reduce wrinkles.
-"It offers a temporary lift and is perfect for anyone needing a quick enhancement for special occasions or those avoiding Botox but wanting to soften expression lines," she says.
+Adding to the discussion, Gennari elaborated on the specifics of face taping, a method that uses kinesiology tape to improve lymphatic flow and reduce wrinkles.
+"It offers a temporary lift and is perfect for anyone needing a quick enhancement for special occasions or those avoiding Botox but wanting to soften expression lines," she said.
 Ideal for those looking to naturally enhance facial contours and alleviate stress, these methods do, however, come with a caution for those with sensitive skin or recent cosmetic treatments to seek professional advice first.

 6